simOne3107/R4CogPsy/README.md

 [1] 1.39
 ```

-In addition to integers, variables can also contain letters in **R**.
-Note that quotations marks must be used when creating strings in **R**:
+In addition to integers, variables can also contain non-numeric elements in **R**.
+To create strings in **R**, we must use quotation marks:

 ```r
 variable1 <- "This entire sentence is a variable."